 - Education: Successful completion of an approved JRCERT (Joint Review Committee on Education in Radiologic Technology) program required.
 Associate’s Degree preferred.

-- Work Experience: A minimum of two (2) years experience working in general MRI and at least one (1) year experience performing cardiac MRI studies required.
+- Work Experience: A minimum of two (2) years experience working in general MRI required.
+Experience performing cardiac MRI studies preferred.

 - Special Training, Certification or Licensure: Current R.T.
 (MR) with the American Registry of Radiologic Technology (ARRT) required.
 If the ARRT certification was obtained prior to 2000 under special eligibility provision, graduation from an accredited program is not required.
 Current CPR/BLS Healthcare Provider certification required.